srivathsav999/first-go-app/README.md

 # first-go-app

-#this is my first git app
+#this is my first go app